 Effective June 1, 2011, we entered into a four year consulting agreement with Mr. Jansz.
-Pursuant to the agreement, in exchange for consulting services provided, Mr. Jansz is entitled to receive a consulting fee of \$96,000 AUD (approximately \$100,000 USD as of December 31, 2012) per year and the reimbursement of reasonable expenses.
-Mr. Jansz was also granted an option to purchase 50,000 shares of our common stock under our Amended and Restated 2003 Stock Incentive Plan.
-The option was granted at an exercise price equal to the closing sale price of our common stock on the NASDAQ Stock Market of \$2.76 and vests in 48 equal monthly installments beginning on July 1, 2011.
-This option has a four-year term subject to earlier termination in connection with a termination of a relationship with the company.
+Pursuant to the agreement, in exchange for consulting services provided, Mr. Jansz was entitled to receive a consulting fee of \$96,000 AUD (approximately \$79,000 USD as of December 31, 2014) per year and the reimbursement of reasonable expenses.
+Mr. Jansz also received an option to purchase 50,000 shares of common stock at \$2.76 per share (the closing price of the Company's stock on the NASDAQ Stock Market on the date the grant was approved by the Board of Directors) that vests in 48 equal monthly installments beginning on July 1, 2011.

 On December 20, 2012, we entered into an amendment, effective October 1, 2012, to the consulting agreement with Mr. Jansz.
-Pursuant to the amendment, during the period from October 1, 2012 until June 30,

-2013, Mr. Jansz agreed to commit additional time to performing consulting services for the company.
-In exchange for these additional services, Mr. Jansz is entitled to receive a consulting fee of \$12,000 AUD (approximately \$12,000 USD as of December 31, 2012) per month from October 1, 2012 until June 30, 2013.
-Mr. Jansz also received an option to purchase 75,000 shares of the company's common stock at \$2.65 per share, which vests as follows: (A) 16,667 of such 75,000 shares vested on January 22, 2013, the date of grant; (B) 16,667 of such 75,000 shares will vest on January 22, 2014; (C) 16,666 of such 75,000 shares will vest on January 22, 2015; and (D) the remaining 25,000 of such 75,000 shares will vest upon the occurrence of both (i) the company successfully obtaining full Australian reimbursement approval for both surgeon's fees and hospital fees for the VBLOC vagal blocking therapy and the Maestro Rechargeable System from the Australian Medical Services Advisory Committee prior to June 30, 2014 and (ii) the company successfully obtaining device listing for the Maestro Rechargeable System on the Australian Prostheses List prior to June 30, 2014.
-In the event of a change in control of the company prior to June 30, 2014, 100% of any unvested portion of the 25,000 shares described in (D) above vest after June 30, 2014.
-The stock option was granted pursuant to our Amended and Restated 2003 Stock Incentive Plan and has a four-year term and an exercise price equal to \$2.65 (the closing price of the company's stock on the NASDAQ Stock Market on the date the grant was approved by the Board of Directors).
-The Board of Directors approved the stock option grant on January 22, 2013.
+Pursuant to the amendment, during the period from October 1, 2012 until June 30, 2013, Mr. Jansz agreed to commit additional time to performing consulting services for the Company.
+In exchange for these additional services, Mr. Jansz was entitled to receive a consulting fee of \$12,000 AUD (approximately \$10,000 USD as of December 31, 2014) per month from October 1, 2012 until June 30, 2013.
+Mr. Jansz also received an option to purchase 75,000 shares of common stock on January 22, 2013 at \$2.65 per share (the closing price of the Company's stock on the NASDAQ Stock Market on the date the grant was approved by the Board of Directors), which vests as follows: (A) 16,667 of such 75,000 shares vested on January 22, 2013, the date of grant; (B) 16,667 of such 75,000 shares vested on January 22, 2015; and (D) the remaining 25,000 of such 75,000 shares would have vested upon the occurrence of both (i) the Company successfully obtaining full Australian reimbursement approval for both surgeon's fees and hospital fees for VBLOC therapy and the Maestro Rechargeable System from the Australian Medical Services Advisory Committee prior to June 30, 2014 and (ii) the Company successfully obtaining device listing for the Maestro Rechargeable System from the Australian Medical Services Advisory Committee prior to June 30, 2014.
+We did not successfully obtain full Australian reimbursement approval for both surgeon's fees and hospital fees for VBLOC therapy and the Maestro Rechargeable System from the Australian Medical Services Advisory Committee prior to June 30, 2014 nor a device listing for the Maestro Rechargeable System on the Australian Prostheses List prior to June 30, 2014 resulting in 25,000 shares not vesting.